Join the Kramer Lab!

 Interested fellows will work collaboratively with our mentorship team from the UCSF Brain Aging Network for Cognitive Health (PIs: Dr. Joel Kramer, Dr. Kaitlin Casaletto, Dr. Emily Paolillo, Dr. Rowan Saloner).
 Postdoctoral fellows with interest in clinical training typically spend approximately 60-80% of their time engaged in research activities, 20-30% in clinical activities, and the rest of their time in training, supervision, supervising predoctoral trainees, and a wide variety of didactic opportunities.

 Applications: The Kramer Lab is hiring.
-Please visit the link below for more information and instructions on how to apply.
+Please visit the link below for more information and instructions on how to apply:

-UCSF BRANCH POSTDOCTORAL FELLOWSHIP
+UCSF POSTDOCTORAL FELLOWSHIP – CASALETTO/SALONER LAB

 Visiting Students